Fire & Ambulance

 The McGehee Fire & Ambulance Department

-has a staff of six employees.
+has a staff of eight employees.
 Crews are stationed on both the north and

 south end of

 McGehee to assure rapid response times.
-They have fifteen part-time State of Arkansas Certified Firefighters and six EMT's / Paramedics.
+They have fifteen part-time State of Arkansas Certified Firefighters and eight EMT's / Paramedics.

 The McGehee Fire Department is a full

 time department with a property protection class rating of "5".

 fire insurance rates to be lower for our community.